unnmd/swift-book/TSPL.docc/ReferenceManual/Attributes.md

   or to perform other postprocessing on a result before returning it.

 - term `static func buildLimitedAvailability(_ component: Component) -> Component`:
-  Builds a partial result that propagates or erases type information outside a compiler-control statement that performs an availability check.
+  Builds a partial result that erases type information.
-  You can use this to erase type information that varies between the conditional branches.
+  You can implement this method to prevent type information from propagating outside a compiler-control statement that performs an availability check.

 For example, the code below defines a simple result builder that builds an array of integers.